sdieunidou/onset-whitelist/README.md

 # Whitelist package for Onset Server

 * To install package, upload it on your Onset server, in `packages/whitelist`.
-* Configure  `packages/whitelist/whitelist.json` with the list of steamIDs allowed to join our server.
+* Edit `packages/whitelist/whitelist.json` with the list of steamIDs allowed to join our server.
 * Add `whitelist` in `packages` section of `server_config.json` file.

 #  Credits